unb-libraries/docker-drupal/README.md

 # unblibraries/drupal
 Simple, extensible Drupal docker container.
 Leverages the phusion/baseimage my_init system.

-Builds and installs from scratch if a database and filesystem is not found.
-The init system updates from the makefile if the database and filesystem exist.
+This image builds and installs Drupal using the embedded profile from scratch if a database and filesystem is not found.

+If a persistent filesystem is used and a previous build and database is found, the image defined makefile is built and applied to the current instance, overwriting the existing filesystem.
+This allows in-place upgrades only by updating the makefile.

 ## Usage
 ```